Words by: John Gordon

-Water is another essential but if you know you'll be camping near running water you can carry less bottled water with you.
-Boil collected water for cleanliness or carry a water filter bottle, or take a water purification device with you.
+Water is another essential, but if you know you'll be camping near running water you can carry less bottled water with you.
+Boil collected water for cleanliness or bring a water filter bottle, or take a water purification device with you.

 Added luxuries might be a hip flask of whisky and chocolate or crisps for evening time hunger pangs.
 The only limit on what you carry is how much your body can cope with.